rtyler/presentations/continuous-delivery-infra/content/preso.md

 ---

-# Jenkins as part of CD
+# Jenkins as the CD Hub

 ▛▀▀▀▀▀▀▀▀▀▀▀▜   *▛▀▀▀▀▀▜*   *▛▀▀▀▀▀▀▀▜*   *▛▀▀▀▀▜*